gleicher/gleicher.github.io/content/pages/Advice/gradschoolfaq.md

 At most good places, most/all students are supported.
 Here areWisconsin, we used to have enough TA jobs that we could pay all students (that's changed recently).
 Generally, if you are working on aPhD, you will be funded as an RA (Research Assistant) which means that your advisor will be paying you to do research.
 Generally, most masters students are supported someway.

-## 8. Should I get a Masters degree or a PhD.
+## 8. Should I get a Masters degree or a PhD

 This is a tough personal question.
 If you don't know the answer already, you should assume that you just want a masters degree but be open minded to the fact that you will change your mind.